mjameer/Jorney-to-Cloud/README.md

 Cloud migration isn't a straight line.
 It's more like a GPS route that keeps "recalculating" every time you think you've figured it out.
 But every detour teaches you something valuable, and the destination — modern, containerized, scalable applications — is absolutely worth the trip.

-Just... maybe run those POCs first.
-Future you will be grateful. 🙏